xdspacelab/openvslam/docs/installation.rst

     apt install -y libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libavresample-dev
     # other dependencies
     apt install -y libyaml-cpp-dev libgoogle-glog-dev libgflags-dev

+    # (if you plan on using PangolinViewer)
     # Pangolin dependencies
     apt install -y libglew-dev

+    # (if you plan on using SocketPublisher)
+    # Protobuf dependencies
+    apt install -y autogen autoconf libtool

 Download and install Eigen from source.